predictry/tapirus/README.md

 You need a SQL database running, with a database created for the application.
 Just specify this database, along with connection details in the `datastore` section of the `config.ini` file.

+**Development/Local**

 To run the application locally though, you just need the Redis server, an RQ worker, and Luigi server.
+Before that, you can build a virtual env for the app with the [build-env.sh](scripts/build-env.sh) script.
+Currently, Tapirus doesn't require any volume mounting.
+Downloaded files and Record files are kept in the container for the duration of processing only, and erased immediately after.

 ##Third Party Services